 Running graphical programs using sudo in Ubuntu is basically fine – in many cases.
 However, in some freak cases it might cause problems!
+However, I have not encountered these myself yet.

 sudo apt install gksu gksu-properties